Stephenyeah/Information-security/H3-Hack-to-Learn-Hacking.md

      ```bash
      file ./-fi*
      ```
+     // You could understand * can be anything.
   3. Locate the file that is marked as ASCII text.
   4. Display the content of the human-readable file:
      ```bash